Vickysug/help-famous-refugees-pack/README.md

 # Help famous refugees pack and leave
-A short game to help 8 famous and celebrity refugees from different eras and countries pack their cases and leave, while also avoiding the enemy soldier.
+A short game to help 8 famous and celebrity refugees from different eras and countries pack their cases and leave, whilst also avoiding the enemy soldier.

 ## Link to deployed page:
 https://vickysug.github.io/help-famous-refugees-pack